-• Tutors should be the first point of contact between the school and parents

-- If the Tutor cannot help, they will advise parents who best to contact.
-This may be a Head of Department, Head of Learning Support, Heads of Year, Head of Learning Support, Vice-Principals or the Headmaster. - Parents should keep their son's Tutor informed of any significant issues regarding their son.
+- Tutors should be the first point of contact between the school and parents - If the Tutor cannot help, they will advise parents who best to contact.
+This may be a Head of Department, Head of Year, Head of Learning Support, Head of Key Stage, VicePrincipals or the Headmaster. - Parents should keep their son's Tutor informed of any significant issues regarding their son.